Easy-to-Make Christmas Centerpieces

 Neutral Christmas Centerpiece

-Achieve a minimal, natural look by editing out elements and sticking to a tight theme.
-Instead of a evergreen or garland base, go minimal with a wooden board.
+Achieve a minimal, natural Christmas table look by editing out elements and sticking to a tight theme.
+Instead of a evergreen or garland base, go simplistic with a wooden board.
 Then sparsely dot the board with small gold pots, a few pinecones, and decorative orbs in natural materials.
 Add height, but still maintain a minimalist look, with clear acrylic or glass candlesticks and a glass lantern in the center.

 Flower Arrangement Christmas Centerpiece

 Who says flowers are limited to spring and summer?
-Set your table with a pretty floral arrangement in shades of white to put the “wonder” in your winter wonderland.
+Set your Christmas table with a pretty floral arrangement in shades of white to put the “wonder” in your winter wonderland.
 Hydrangeas, paperwhites, and other white flower varieties are all contenders.
-Tuck in a a few sprigs of long-needled evergreens and replicate the “spiky” look with white bare branches extending from the top of the arrangement.
+Tuck in a few sprigs of long-needled evergreens and replicate the “spiky” look with white bare branches extending from the top of the centerpiece arrangement.
 And that’s what we call drama done right.

 Showstopping Blooms Christmas Centerpiece

-Woodlands Christmas Centerpiece
+Woodland Christmas Table Centerpiece

 Combine natural elements, textures, and materials for a gorgeous Christmas table decoration.
 Arrange birch bark vases (or pots) and candles on a tray and surround with evergreen branches and pine cones.
-Add a festive touch by placing red poinsettias in the vases and a few gold ornaments amongst the branches.
+Add a festive touch by placing red poinsettias in the vases and a few gold Christmas ornaments amongst the branches.